 Wear Time: 12 minutes (longer if you add honey), 1-2x per week

-Main Properties: Brightens, evens skin tone, anti-inflammatory, vegan, clay free, essential oil free
+Main Properties: Brightens, evens skin tone, anti-inflammatory, vegan, essential oil free

 Oh heck yes, this one is basically BROWNIE BATTER for your face 🍫 Don’t let the brown color fool you.
 It’s a powder and I usually mix it with manuka honey, toner, or kefir/yogurt.
 I dare you not to lick it!
 The smell is delicious, too.
-It’s pretty rare to find masks in powder form that don’t contain any clay or essential oils!
-Even though it’s clay free, it does get dry as you wear it, so I especially recommend using it with honey or yogurt if you have dry skin.
+It does get dry as you wear it, so I especially recommend using it with honey or yogurt if you have dry skin.

 The ingredients are super intentional, yet impressive!
 It has raw volcanic Balinese cacao to fight the effects of free radicals and is loaded with antioxidants, roselle hibiscus to melt away dead skin cells, Balinese arabica coffee for a caffeinated boost to lighten dark spots and depuff, Javanese turmeric which calms breakouts and inflammation, guarana fruit which is naturally rich in Vitamin C, and organic adaptogenic mushrooms.
 This one is really great if you’re struggling with breakouts, scars, or have skin that usually reacts to other masks!
 You can use coupon code ORGANICALLYBECCA for a discount on your first order.